Completing and extending shellings of vertex decomposable complexes: Introduction

-In particular, a shelling completable complex is shellable.
-Note that if $\Delta$ is shelling completable then any shelling of $\Delta$ can be completed to a shelling of $\Delta_{n-1}^{(d)}$.
-Also note that Simon's conjecture is equivalent to the statement that any pure shellable complex is shelling completable.
+Next note that Simon's conjecture is equivalent to the statement that any pure shellable complex is shelling completable.
 From this perspective it is of interest to find a large class of shellable complexes that are shelling completable.
+Also note that if $\Delta$ is a $k$-decomposable complex that can be completed (by adding facets) to $\Delta_{n-1}^{(d)}$ while maintaining $k$-decomposability, then $\Delta$ is shelling completable.

-Our first examples of shelling completable complexes come from the class of shifted complexes.
+Our first examples of shelling completable complexes come from the class of pure shifted complexes, which are known to be vertex decomposable.
 Recall that a simplicial complex is \defi{shifted} if there exists an ordering of its vertex set $V = \{1, 2, \dots, n\}$ such that for any face $\{v_1, v_2, \dots, v_k\}$ replacing any $v_i$ with a smaller vertex results in a $k$-set that is also a face.
-Note that if $\Delta$ is a $d$-dimensional shifted complex according to some ordering on its vertex set then adding the reverse-lexicographically (revlex) smallest missing $(d+1)$-subset $F$ again results in a shifted complex (see Proposition \ref{prop:shift} below).
-Since shifted complexes are known to be shellable \cite{BjoWac2}, this implies that shifted complexes are shelling completable.

-Shifted complexes are examples of the more general class of \emph{vertex decomposable complexes} (see Definition \ref{def:vd}), and our first result says that in fact all such complexes admit an ordering of its vertex set with this property.
+Note that if $\Delta$ is a pure $d$-dimensional shifted complex according to some ordering on its vertex set then adding the reverse-lexicographically (revlex) smallest missing $(d+1)$-subset $F$ again results in a shifted complex (see Proposition \ref{prop:shift} below).
+This in turn implies that pure shifted complexes are in fact shelling completable.
+Our first result says that in fact any pure vertex decomposable complex admits an ordering of its vertex set with this property.

-{Theorem \ref{thm:vdextend}} \begin{thm:vdextend} Suppose $\Delta$ is a $d$-dimensional vertex decomposable simplicial complex on ground set $V$.
+{Theorem \ref{thm:vdextend}} \begin{thm:vdextend} Suppose $\Delta$ is a pure $d$-dimensional vertex decomposable complex on ground set $V$.
 Then either $\Delta$ is full over $V$ or there exists a linear order on $V$ such that if $F$ is the revlex smallest $(d+1)$-subset of $V$ not contained in $\Delta$ then the simplicial complex generated by $\Delta \cup \{F\}$ is vertex decomposable. \end{thm:vdextend}

-As a corollary we obtain a large class of shelling completable complexes, providing a positive answer to a weakened version of Simon's Conjecture.
+As a corollary we obtain a large class of shelling completable complexes, providing a positive answer to a weakened version of Simon's conjecture.